markusmoenig/Eldiron-Web/content/scripting_data/_index.md

 # Send a debug message to the Log.
 debug(arg1, arg2, ...)

+# Get an attribute of the current character or item.
+get_attr("key")

 # Return a list of entity ids within the radius of the character or item.
 # This has many use cases, like a door checking if it can close as no players overlap.
 entities_in_radius()